-Sharon Shaw, Keith's daughter, said: "This block will be a great tribute to Dad's work and his commitment to ensuring that everyone has access to quality and comfortable housing." b¶ I think we are going to be very happy when we move.
+Sharon Shaw, Keith's daughter, said: "This block will be a great tribute to Dad's work and his commitment to ensuring that everyone has access to quality and comfortable housing."

 Recognising the value of green spaces

 The last two years have demonstrated how important it is for everyone to be able to enjoy outdoor green space.
 Unfortunately, in urban environments, this is not always easy to access.
 That is why we are putting an emphasis on placemaking and green spaces in our new developments.